michaglia/Recipe_Network_Analysis/README.md

 - **Recipes Graphs**: Ever seen a graph with spaghetti and lasagna as nodes?
 Well, get ready to be amazed!
 - **Community Detection**: Discover which recipes are in the same culinary clique.
-- **Ingredient Centrality**: Find out which ingredient is the ultimate culinary influencer.
+- **Recipes Centrality**: Find out which ingredient is the ultimate culinary influencer.

 ## Contributing